-An archipelago of over 80 islands that stretch 1300 km, Vanuatu offers the perfect combination of rugged, rarely explored islands and refined luxury.
-Adventure seekers are drawn to these shores for the diving and snorkelling, the volcanoes to climb (and ash boarding back down), kayaking, fishing and bushwalking to name a few, while world class accommodation offers the opportunity to bliss out drinking mai tais in your eco resort after long days of play.
+Vanuatu offers the perfect combination of rugged, rarely explored islands, rick cultural experiences and refined luxury.
+Within an archipelago of over 80 islands that stretch 1300 km you are sure to find exactly what we are wanting from your Oceania Expeditions adventure.
+Thrill seekers are drawn to these shores for the diving and snorkelling, the volcanoes to climb (and ash boarding back down), kayaking, fishing and bushwalking to name a few, while world class accommodation offers the opportunity to bliss out drinking mai tais in your eco resort after long days of play.

 Tanna is rich in immersive cultural experiences, sure to leave you spellbound.
 Tanna’s famed Kastom Village offers a true glimpse into the distant past.
 Locals in Lowinio Village have steadfastly rejected the trappings of modern civilisation and live according to kastom (customs), lores and traditions of their ancestors.
 A visit to Lowinio gives you a first hand look into their subsistence lifestyle and the daily life of the tribe.
 A movie about the villagers at Lowinio called Tanna, was recently nominated as one of the best foreign language films at the 2017 Oscars.